- Posted by Lin Wilder

 We attempt to re-create the thing and in so doing we can feel Something else taking shape.
 With the power of our words, we do our very best to make it real and adorn it with Truth.
 In this work, we are alone; editors, friends and other readers can make suggestions, recognize the need for technical corrections but the essence of the message is ours alone…There is an audacity necessary in loving and in writing.
 The audacity to do it and then to hope that it matters.

-As always, thank you for reading- by now you know I’m thinking out loud, figuring out what to think, what to believe,
+As always, thank you for reading the three essential qualities for writers- by now you know I’m thinking out loud, figuring out what to think, what to believe,